Iris-1009/capstone/README.md

 # Capstone Project
 ## Autonomous Vehicle
 This project is an autonomous robotics car with the ability to navigate using built in sensors and motors combined with python codes.
-The project code was done on Microsoft MakeCode, and using its special functions that were provided to interact with the Micro:bit processor and hardware components of the k8 robotics kit.
+The project code was done on Microsoft MakeCode, and uses its special functions that were provided to interact with the Micro:bit processor and hardware components of the k8 robotics kit.
 The vehicle will be able to examine the surroundings to determine a clear path, being aware of any obstacles or line markings.
 ##  Features
 - Line following (tracks black line using infrared sensors)
 - Obstacle avoidance (detects obstacles and moves around it by using the ultrasonic sensor)